 As baby grows

-If you have got into the habit of popping a breastfeeding pillow in your lap before you breastfeed and it’s working, watch out for a time in a few weeks or months when your baby has grown so much that it may begin to get in the way.
+If you have got into the habit of popping a breastfeeding pillow in your lap before you breastfeed and it’s working, watch out for a time in a few weeks or months when your baby has grown so much that the pillow may begin to get in the way.
 For example if the pillow lifts baby higher than the breast, you may find you begin to have sore nipples or that your baby begins to fuss during feeds as it will affect how easily they can latch on.